 All images containing recognizable people require a model release.
 There are no exceptions.
 Look at the image and ask yourself “Could any of these people depicted recognize themselves in this picture?“ If so, you will need a model release.
-Sometimes the context of an image is enough to make a person recognizable, even if their face isn't visible.
-We have provided detailed examples here of what kind of images require releases.
+Sometimes the context of an image is enough to make a person recognizable, even if their face is not visible.

 The most important things to remember are: